Sauk Siege: Pardon

-Another pardoned convict, by the fictional name "Ahmad", is also grateful to the King's pardon, and is glad that his and his mother's prayer for him to be released has been answered.
-Ahmad has served his life sentence for 1 year in Sungai Buloh Prison, then for 10 years in Kajang Prison, then for 8 years in Pengkalan Chepa Prison, and then back to Kajang Prison again for 42 days before being finally released.
-During his time in prison, he has taken the opportunity to deepen his knowledge on Islam including the Quran, and learning the art of making man and woman’s clothing in 2002.
-After being released in 2020, Ahmad planned to provide tailoring service from home as a source of income, and also to support his mother who has become bedridden since 2017.
+Another pardoned convict, by the pseudonym "Ahmad", is also grateful to the King's pardon.
+He is glad that his and his mother's prayer for his release has been answered.
+Ahmad has served his life sentence for 1 year in Sungai Buloh Prison, then for 10 years in Kajang Prison, then for 8 years in Pengkalan Chepa Prison, and transferred back to Kajang Prison again for 42 days before being finally released.
+During his time in prison, he has further his studies on Islam and the Quran, and learning the art of making man and woman’s clothing in 2002.
+After being released in 2020, Ahmad planned to provide tailoring service from home as his income source and to support his mother, who has become bedridden since 2017.

-Another pardoned inmate, also by the fictional name "Ahmad", in an interview with Bernama after his release in 2020, recounts his shock with the significant change in technology and the surroundings of his hometown in Kuala Berang after 20 years, and also the emotional moment when he was instructed to read the pardon letter by the prison officers.
+Another pardoned inmate, also by the fictional name "Ahmad", in an interview with Bernama after his release in 2020, recounts his shock with the significant change in technology and the surroundings of his hometown in Kuala Berang after 20 years, and also the emotional moment when he was instructed by the prison officers to read his pardon letter.
 He was imprisoned in Sungai Buloh Prison since 2000, then in Kajang Prison for 8 years, then finally for another 12 years in Marang Prison from 2008 until his release.
 He also learnt how to make furniture during his prison times.
 When questioned about his immediate future plan, he stated that he has received a job offer but has yet to make a decision, as he wish to take a rest at the moment and to repay the favor of his family, especially his elder sister who supported and visited him when he was in prison.
-Ahmad also said one the first thing he did after his release was visiting his parents' graves, as they died while he was in prison.
+Ahmad also said one of the first things he did after his release was visiting his parents' graves, as they died while he was in prison.